 If there are too many rags your need to dispose of, you’ll also want to wear clothing you don’t intend to wear again.

-Below are the steps you should take to dispose of the rags soaked in mineral spirits:
+Once you are prepared, below are the steps you should take to dispose of the rags soaked in mineral spirits:

 Step 1.
 Understand the risks that mineral spirits rags have